Toolkit ShelfFind

 Inputs used

-Monthly hours, Delivery cost, Overhead, Target margin, Scope buffer
+Monthly delivery hours, Delivery cost per hour, Monthly overhead allocation, Target margin, Scope buffer

 Limitations